stevegeek/vident/README.md

 - [`vident-better_html`](https://github.com/stevegeek/vident-better_html) to support `better_html` if you use it in your Rails app
 - [`vident-tailwind`](https://github.com/stevegeek/vident-tailwind) to get all the benefits of the amazing [`tailwind_merge`](https://github.com/gjtorikian/tailwind_merge/).
 - [`vident-view_component-caching`](https://github.com/stevegeek/vident-view_component-caching) to get `.cache_key` support for your components

-The core gems are:

-- [`vident`](https://github.com/stevegeek/vident) to get the base functionality to mix with your own view component system
-- [`vident-typed`](https://github.com/stevegeek/vident-typed) to define typed attributes for your own view component system

 # Things still to do...